jorikseldeslachts/helm-ingress-nginx/README.md

 It is meant to be used by my Kubernetes-Ansible project.

+## Official repository vs helm/stable
+The `kubernetes/ingress-nginx` project is maintained by the `Kubernetes` project on [Github](https://github.com/kubernetes/ingress-nginx/) and has its own [helm charts](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) available.
+Even though this works perfectly it is recommended to use the charts provided by the official [stable helm repository](https://github.com/helm/charts/tree/master/stable/nginx-ingress).
+These can be fine tuned a little more and have some more options available.

 ## Install Helm 3
 Install `Helm 3` on your machine using the instructions on [helm.sh](https://helm.sh/docs/intro/install/).
 ```sh